English – Reading and Phonics

 Ultimately, we want every child to have developed a deep love of reading.
 We want pupils to be reading for pleasure and information, doing so widely and often, so that by the time they leave us they are well prepared for their secondary education and beyond.

 In EYFS and Key Stage 1, we place heavy emphasis on the teaching on phonics as the basis for children’s early reading development.
 We are committed to teaching phonics in a robust and consistent way in order that children become readers as quickly as possible.
-We use the systematic, synthetic phonics programme, ‘Letters and Sounds’, and the revise-teach-practise-apply-assess model.
+We use the systematic, synthetic phonics programme, ‘Phonics Bug’, and the revise-teach-practise-apply-assess model.
 Discrete, daily lessons are taught to ensure children can recognise, read and write sounds accurately and confidently.
-Wherever possible, children are taught in whole class lessons.
+Children are taught in whole class lessons.
 We carefully track and monitor pupil progress and extra intervention sessions are provided for children who need support to catch-up e.g. Fast Track Phonics.
 ‘Phonics Fun!’ is an after school club provided by teachers to give children the opportunity to use what they have learnt in a fun and stimulating way.

 Guided reading sessions take place throughout school using the Pearson Bug Club reading scheme.
 This is progressive and children build their skills year on year.